DanilZherebtsov/verstack/docs/source/index.rst

  * **MeanTargetEncoder** encode categoric variable by mean of the target variable
  * **WeightOfEvidenceEncoder** encode categoric variable as a weight of evidence of a binary target variable
 * **timer** convenient timer decorator to quickly measure and display time of any function execution
-* **pretty_print** a convenient function to set up and execute print statements based on the 'global' verbosity setting within large projects
+* **Printer** a convenient function to set up and execute print statements based on the 'global' verbosity setting within large projects

 .. note::